unepwcmc/ProtectedPlanet/docs/docker-mac.md

 ```

 Once downloaded unzip the .tar file until you see .sql file
 Copy the .sql file FULL path and use the command below to import the sql dump into the docker database
 Replace {PATH_TO_WDPA_SQL_DUMP} with the actual file path

 ```
 SSH_AUTH_SOCK=/run/host-services/ssh-auth.sock docker compose run -v {PATH_TO_WDPA_SQL_DUMP}:/import_database/pp_development.sql -e "PGPASSWORD=postgres" web bash -c "psql pp_development < /import_database/pp_development.sql -U postgres -h protectedplanet-db"
 ```
 *** Notice! the pp_development here has to be the same set for variable POSTGRES_DBNAME in .env file

-*** You might see the error -> could not connect to server: Connection refused
+*** You might see the following error
-	Is the server running on host "protectedplanet-db" (172.18.0.4) and accepting
-	TCP/IP connections on port 5432
+  could not connect to server: Connection refused.
+Is the server running on host "protectedplanet-db" (172.18.0.4) and accepting TCP/IP connections on port 5432.

-  that is because web is run before db so you just have to hit the same command again once you see db container is running after first time of hitting the command
+  That is because web container is run before db container.
+The solution for this is do not stop any running containers instead run the command again.

 ## Step 4: CMS setup
 Step 3 should populate the database with the newest CMS data.
 Step 4.1. will add minor changes (e.g. correct images)